RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Hack Time

-* After completion of your 32 client-billable hours and internal time, any remaining time may be distributed as each person sees fit and used for personal projects, professional development, company trainings, etc. The activity selected must be purposeful in advancing your professional career and Radial's success.

-* On the first business day of each month, a report of how you spent last month's Hack time should be sent to Management.
-The report should include brief descriptions of each hack time activity you participated in.
-For example, this report could include a synopsis of the meetups you attended, learnings from a book you read and a list of Stack Overflow questions you answered.

-  As part of Radial's marketing efforts, information from your report may be used in our marketing materials.
-Sharing all the amazing things you are doing with clients and the community is vital to Radial's success!
-But please do not send a novel each month --  no more than 15 minutes should be spent drafting this report.
+* Provided all project goals are met, any remaining time may be used for personal projects or professional development.
+Staff activities such as trainings and retrospecitves shall take priority over this time.
+Please allow us to promote any successes relevant to building the company's reputation.

 * Please account for your hack time, any networking events or meetups where you mention the company, etc., along with other reported times in Freckle.

 ## Overtime and Comptime

-You will not be expected to work more than 40 hours on any company-related task and will not be compensated in any additional way for working overtime, except as required by law.
-If it is important to client delivery that additional time be spent, please make sure we are aware of any overtime.
-Please report any client request for overtime, in writing, and in context.
+You will not be compensated in any additional way for working overtime, except as required by law.
+If it is important to client delivery that additional time be spent, please ensure that we are aware so that the entire team can participate.
+Please report any client request for overtime, in writing, and in context, as additional fees may apply and additional steps my need to be taken to accound for this time.

 ## Paid Time Off